mel-liow/slack-bots/README.md

 # slack-bots
 Various small Google App Script - Slack applications.

 These apps use Slack's outgoing webhooks and slash commands to post messages from a Google app script.
+For more information on how to deploy a Slack bot visit their [API](https://api.slack.com/apps)

 ## Random Rambles
-Randomly groups team members and can optionally assign The app reads and writes to a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1DavAlt6IAHHZaplTEvHbBsXL01huuivndFEv8YftuhI).
+Randomly groups team members and can optionally assign topics.
+The app reads and writes to a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1DavAlt6IAHHZaplTEvHbBsXL01huuivndFEv8YftuhI).

 ### API - Slack commands